 The Department of Modern and Classical Languages offers language placement tests in Arabic, Chinese, French, German, Italian, Japanese, Korean, Latin, Russian, and Spanish.
 The department administers tests to determine placement into the most appropriate course.
 Students who have prior experience with a foreign language and plan to take further courses in that language at George Mason need to take the test before registering.

 Tests are free, they do not require advance registration, and are administered in the Modern and Classical Languages Lab in Aquia 336.
-If you wish to take the Japanese test, Italian test or Latin Test, please call the department at (703)993-1220 to get more information.
+If you wish to take the Japanese test, Italian test, please call the department at (703)993-1220 to get more information.

 Most of the tests are multiple-choice tests covering listening comprehension and reading.
 Students can only take the test once per language.

 Students who submit scores on the College Board Achievement (SAT II), Advanced Placement (AP), or International Baccalaurate (IB) with their application to George Mason may use those scores to determine placement.
 See Academic Credit by Exam (below) for details.
 Students may not take tests and use them for placement or credit after matriculation at George Mason.